-ARTIKUL-M1 Mobile Direction Finder based on correlative interferometry is designed for installation on a transport mean, for example on a car.
-Two-channel panoramic radio receiver (ARGAMAK) and navigation system is integrated inside the direction finding body.
+ARTIKUL-M1 Mobile Direction Finder is designed for installation on a transport mean, for example on a car.
+Two-channel digital radio receiver and navigation system is integrated inside the direction finding body.
 The direction finder can work in motion and at stop, controlled by automated system or in standalone mode.
 Even in stand-alone operation, the mobile direction finder provides localization of radio emission sources with high accuracy.
-DF error (RMS) doesn't exceed 1.5° within frequency range of 20-3000 MHz.
+DF instrumental error (RMS) doesn't exceed 2° within frequency range of 20-3000 MHz.
 There are two design options of the direction finder: quick-detachable and fixed.
 In case of quick-detachable design the direction finder is mounted in the vehicle's railings.
 In case of fixed design the direction finder is mounted on the vehicle roof under radome.

-ARTIKUL-V1, ARTIKUL-V2, ARTIKUL-V3 Direction Finders are designed for installation to aircrafts.
-Small weight and dimensions of ARTIKUL-V1 Direction Finder makes possible to install it to small UAV, for example to unmanned helicopter.
+ARTIKUL-V3 air-based direction finders are designed for installation to aircrafts.
 The direction finders includes remote control and communication systems, high efficient ARC-KNV3 Navigation System that provides not only for coordinates and course, but bank and pitch angles of the carrier as well.

 ARTIKUL-T Transportable Automatic Direction Finder has the design very similar to ARTIKUL-S Direction Finder, but its operating frequency range is limited by 3000 MHz in order to decrease weight / dimensions and make easier transportation and deployment.

-ARTIKUL-MT Transportable Direction Finder based on correlative interferometer principle, which has quite small weight and dimensions.
+ARTIKUL-MT Transportable Direction Finder has quite small weight and dimensions.
 ARTIKUL-MT is intended for monitoring of radio environment.
-It also uses ARGAMAK two-channel digital radio receiver installed into thermostatic waterproof case located right under the antenna system.
+It also uses two-channel digital radio receiver installed into thermostatic waterproof case located right under the antenna system.
 With AS-HP-HF, AS-HP2, AS-HP5 replaceable antenna systems, DF operating frequency range is from 1.5 to 8000 MHz.

-ARTIKUL-H1 is a manpack automatic broadband correlative interferometer direction finder.
-It is intended for mast-mounted and mobile operation.
+ARTIKUL-H1 Manpack Automatic Direction Finder is intended for manpack, mast-mounted and mobile operation.
 AS-HP-HF, AS-HP1, AS-HP2, and AS-HP5 replaceable antenna systems provide direction finding within operating frequency range from 1.5 to 8000 MHz.
-ARGAMAK-2K7 Two-Channel Radio Receiver is used as radio receiving unit.
+ARGAMAK-2K7 Two-Channel Panoramic Radio Receiver with max. simultaneous bandwidth of 24 MHz is used as radio receiver.
 During work at a temporary stops the antenna system is mounted on an collapsible tripode.
-For mobile operation antenna system of the direction finder is mounted on the vehicle's roof with magnetic pad or radio transparent luggage box.
+For mobile operation antenna system of the direction finder is mounted inside replaceable radio transparent luggage box.
 Manpack operation mode is provided by special light frame with shoulder straps and belt, to which replaceable antenna system is mounted and ARGAMAK-2K7 Two-Channel Radio Receiver is attached.

-For radiomonitoring and more accurate localization of radio emissions sources afield and inside the objects, ARC-RP3M Handheld Direction Finderis used.
-Apart from the panoramic spectrum analysis, detection and manual direction finding the direction finder performs identification and selective direction finding of GSM, DECT base and subscriber substations, Wi-Fi wireless devices.
-For field operation, the direction finder features a mode for automatic measurement of coordinates of the source for which bearings are taken and display of its position on the electronic map.
+For radiomonitoring and localization of radio emissions sources afield and inside the objects, ARC-RP3M Handheld Direction Finderis used.
+Complete configuration of such direction finder has operating frequency range from 0.3 to 8000 MHz Apart from the panoramic spectrum analysis, detection and manual direction finding the direction finder performs identification and selective direction finding of GSM, DECT base and subscriber substations, Wi-Fi wireless devices.
+For field operation, the software of direction finder features a mode for automatic measurement of coordinates of the source for which bearings are taken and display of its position on the electronic map.

 - ARTIKUL-S Fixed Direction Finder